CPS-IT/frontend-asset-handler/docs/config/target.md

 ### `path`

 Path where to extract fetched assets.
-This can be an absolute path or a path relative to the current working directory.
+This can be either an absolute path or a path relative to the path of your project's `composer.json` or the current working directory (when executing the library as PHAR file).

 * Required: **yes**
 * Default: **–**